About me

 Hi, my name is Mengli Chen, and my Chinese name is 陈梦立.

 I am a research fellow at Tropical Marine Science Institute, National University of Singapore.
 I work in the area of chemical oceanography.
 I am particularly interested in the marine environment changes through time.
 The ongoing global warming is expected to alter the marine environment in the tropical surface ocean, hence affecting many marine species that human depend for daily subsistence.
-Massive corals are some of the few archives that could infer the past environment when observation is unvailable.

 I'm currently working on these few projects: